LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/studio/index.md

 The app you complete in this studio will have the following functionality:
    1. A star rating component that can be updated to display 0 - 5 stars.
    1. The ability to mimic the Save vs Saved button on a Pinterest pin using conditional rendering.
-   1. Displaying specific recipe information using the `map` function and a JSON file.
+   1. Displaying specific recipe information using the `map` function, if necessary, and a JSON file.
    1. CSS styling has been created for this project.
 The instructions will let you know what and how to style elements.

 ## Getting Started